Epidemiology — Master of Public Health

 Get your application ready

 We have a prepared list of requirements to apply for graduate study in the College of Public Health.
 Once you have the application requirements, apply for admission through SOPHAS, and a supplemental Ohio State application.
-Priority deadline to apply is February 1 for graduate assistantship consideration.
+For graduate assistantship consideration submit your application by the priority deadline.